 After differentiating the types of stainless steel, it is important to recognise different types of corrosion that affect stainless steel, which include:

-Two forms of corrosion (pitting and crevice corrosion) are typical of stainless steels.
+Two forms of corrosion (pitting and crevice corrosion) are typical of stainless steel.

-Before determining the appropriate grade of stainless steel for your project, you must acquire information about the temperature, pH level and chemical composition of the contents.
+Before determining the appropriate grade of stainless steel for your project, you must acquire information about the contents’ temperature, pH level and chemical composition.
 Of those prerequisites, it is extremely important to ask how much chloride (salt) is present in its chemical composition.

-Data reports often provide the measurement as milligrams per litre (mg/L) or sometimes as parts per million (ppm) of Cl.
-But it is imperative to not confuse chloride with chlorine, as Cl is also the symbol used for the element chlorine.
+Data reports often measure milligrams per litre (mg/L) or sometimes as parts per million (ppm) of Cl.
+But it is imperative not to confuse chloride with chlorine, as Cl is also the symbol used for the element chlorine.

 In marine environments where stainless steel is exposed to salt water and sun for long periods, special types of stainless steel are usually required.
 The most appropriate stainless steel applications are designed using the following grades of stainless steel: